Suite — Field service for trade contractors

 Can I license multiple technicians?

 Yes.
 Pricing scales by seat for office, dispatch, and tech roles.
-Dispatchers and admins are priced separately from field-only seats; a tech who only opens the mobile app is not priced like a full office user.
+Dispatchers and admins are priced separately from field-only users.
 There is no minimum-tech surcharge and no per-truck fee.
-Pricing details on the pricing page.
+Pricing details are on the pricing page.

 Is on-prem or self-hosted possible?